Celebrating Time And Relative Dimensions In Space!

-Doctor Who: Podshock will be once again be taking to the net this Sunday (9 May 2010) for a live-over-the-net show reviewing the sixth episode of the new series, Vampires of Venice.
+Doctor Who: Podshock will be once again be taking to the net this Sunday (6 June 2010) for a live-over-the-net show reviewing the tenth episode of the new series, Vincent and the Doctor.

 He's back… and it's about time!
-We return with our live-over-the-net review series this time talking about the 6th episode of the new series starring Matt Smith as the Doctor premiering on BBC One this Saturday (coming to BBC America on May 22nd).
-We will be reviewing Vampires of Venice.
+We return with our live-over-the-net review series this time talking about the 10th episode of the new series starring Matt Smith as the Doctor premiering on BBC One this Saturday (coming to BBC America 3 weeks later).
+We will be reviewing Vincent and the Doctor.

 Final figures for episode eight, The Hungry Earth, published by BARB show it was watched by 6.49 million viewers.
 The figure is an increase of over two million on the initially reported overnights, implying many recorded the programme to watch it later.